-Before doing this I encourage you to reflect on what growth means to you.
-It is important to reframe career growth by factoring in the challenges discussed.
+Before doing this, I encourage you to reflect on what growth means to you.
+It is essential to reframe career growth by factoring in the challenges discussed.
 This is critical if you’ve enjoyed success in a large, structured work environment so far.

 Redefine your view of a role

 This work may feel counter-productive.
-You may feel that you are working on tasks that go beyond what you signed up for.
+You may think that you are working on tasks that go beyond what you signed up for.
 But that’s the point.
 A startup’s blurry role responsibilities let you develop skills outside of your function.
 Jon Stein, CEO of Betterment, thinks of a startup as a test kitchen.
-There are always many initiatives at work and as you deliver results you’ll own more of those.
+There are always many initiatives at work, and as you deliver results, you’ll own more of those.
 This will help you grow your skills and career.